AdobeDocs/journey-optimizer.nl-NL/help/using/rn/e-release-notes.md

 **Journeys**

 <!--* You can now leverage API call responses in custom actions and orchestrate your journey based on these responses.-->
-* Er is een nieuw type systeemwaarschuwing ingevoerd.
+* Er is een nieuw type systeemwaarschuwing geïntroduceerd.
 U kunt nu een melding krijgen wanneer een aangepaste handeling mislukt.

 **Campagnes**